Defined Contribution Plan

 However, a plan is not a defined contribution plan even if it is structured as such, if the employer guarantees a certain minimum return, the plan requires the employer to pay additional contributions in case of a short fall, and/or the employer has a history of increasing contributions when fund performance declined, etc.

 Accounting for a defined contribution plan

 Company DCP has a defined contribution plan.
-According to employment contracts it has entered into with its 100 employee it is required to contribute an amount one average monthly salary per employee to the plan.
-Average salary for the financial year ended 31 December 2012 is $60,000.
+According to employment contracts it has entered into with its 100 employees, it is required to contribute one gross monthly salary per employee per year to the plan.
+The average gross monthly salary per employee during 20X2 was $6,000.

 The yearly contribution which DCP should record as pension expense amounts to $600,000 ($6,000 multiplied by 100).
 This would be recorded using the following formula:

 The contributions are made to a trust which represents employees and manages the contributions received from DCP on their behalf.
 If the company actually pays an amount of $1,000,000 during 20X2, it would be recorded as follows: